shenglinwh/psvro/draft-jiang-sidrops-psvro.md

 ## Integrity and Accuracy of Route Origin
 As more ISPs participate in route origin databases, the coverage of address space by these databases has gradually increased.
 As of February 2024, the RADB database has the highest IPv4 address space coverage, reaching up to 42%.
 In contrast, the NESTEGG database only has four Route object data.
 However, the IPv4 address space coverage of RPKI is only 35%.
 Therefore, relying solely on a single IRR or RPKI database for route filtering and validation is insufficient due to the limited address space coverage.

 There are significant differences in the update activity of Route objects among active IRR databases.
 Some databases maintain a high level of update activity, with recent updates occurring within the past year, such as LACNIC, JPIRR, and RADB.
-On the other hand, there are databases that have seen little to no updates to Route objects in the past five years, such as WCGDB, NESTEGG, PANIX, and REACH.
-The remaining databases also contain a significant number of Route objects that have not been updated in the short term.
-This situation leads to a large amount of outdated and stale Route objects, which affects the reliability of the data sources.
+On the other hand, there are databases whose Route objects have not been updated in the past five years, such as WCGDB, NESTEGG, PANIX, and REACH.
+The other databases also contain a larger percentage of Route objects that have not been updated in the short term.
+This state leads to a large amount of outdated and stale Route objects, which affects the reliability of the data sources.

 According to measurements from {{IRRegularities}}, Route objects from JPIRR, RIPE, ARIN, ALTDB, and LACNIC have overlap rates in recent BGP announcements exceeding 60%, while databases such as APNIC, NTTCOM, WCGDB, PANIX, and ARIN-NA have rates below 20%.
 This indicates that some databases have lower activity and may contain a higher proportion of outdated data.
-The RADB database, which has the highest address space coverage, has 29.8% of its Route objects appearing in BGP announcements.
+The RADB database, which has the highest overlap rate, has 29.8% of its Route objects appearing in BGP announcements.

 ## Lack of Support for MOAS

 {{RFC1930}} suggests that a prefix should only have a single AS as its origin with a few exceptions.
-However, according to routing data from Routeviews{{CAIDA}}, MOAS (Multi-origin ASes) has been a common phenomenon.
-MOAS can arise due to reasons such as multi-homing, Internet exchange points, and multinational companies, as well as due to misconfigurations or prefix hijacking.
+However, according to routing data from Routeviews{{CAIDA}}, MOAS (Multi-origin ASes)
+MOAS has become a common phenomenon, which can be due to multi-homing, Internet exchange points, and multinational companies, as well as due to misconfigurations or prefix hijacking.

-Analyzing the MOAS state, as of 2024, the currently active IRR databases can provide complete coverage for only 31% of IPv4 MOAS and 4% of IPv6 MOAS.
-The RPKI database can provide complete coverage for 26% of IPv4 MOAS and 3.55% of IPv6 MOAS.
+Analyzing the MOAS state, as of 2024, the currently active IRR databases can provide full coverage for only 31% of IPv4 MOAS and 4% of IPv6 MOAS.
+The RPKI database can provide full coverage for 26% of IPv4 MOAS and 3.55% of IPv6 MOAS.
 Differentiating between legitimate MOAS and those caused by misconfigurations or route hijacking poses a significant challenge for existing route origin databases.

 Legitimate MOAS is primarily caused by factors such as multinational companies and multi-homing.
 However, the current authoritative IRR and RPKI databases typically only allow registration of address blocks managed by the respective RIR.
-This poses a significant obstacle to supporting legitimate MOAS.
-On the other hand, misconfigurations usually occur within the same ISP, i.e., the ISP has multiple ASNs and IP prefixes, resulting from confusion during the configuration/update process.
+This poses a significant obstacle to support legitimate MOAS.
+On the other hand, misconfigurations usually occur within the same ISP, i.e., the ISP has multiple ASNs and IP prefixes, resulting from confusion during the configuration/update Route or ROA objects.
 These cases can bypass the current validation mechanisms.

 ## Inconsistency Among Multiple Sources

-As analyzed in section 2.1, relying on a single source of route origin database is insufficient for data validation.
-However, by integrating multiple active IRR databases, the IPv4 address coverage can reach 67%.
-Further combining the RPKI database, the IPv4 address coverage can reach 70%, covering a significant portion of available addresses.
-Moreover, In addition, the number of ASes participating in IRR or RPKI accounted for 86.5% of the total number of assigned ASes.
+As analyzed in section 2.1, relying on a single source of route origin database is insufficient for route origin validation.
+However, the IPv4 address coverage can reach 67% by integrating multiple active IRR databases.
+Further, the IPv4 address coverage can reach 70% with the addition of the RPKI database.
+Moreover, the number of ASes participating in IRR or RPKI accounted for 86.5% of the total number of assigned ASes.

-Leveraging multiple sources of information can effectively improve the coverage of routing data for Internet numbering resources.
-However, according to recent measurement{{IRRegularities}}, there are inconsistencies among the Route object across different IRR databases.
-This may be due to chronic neglect on the part of the IRR customers, resulting in outdated and stale Route objects.
-For instance, the company register route objects in multiple IRR databases, but it often updates Route objects in only a subset of those IRR databases, while neglecting the others.
+Leveraging database from multiple sources can effectively improve the coverage of routing origin for Internet numbering resources.
+However, according to recent measurement{{IRRegularities}}, there are inconsistencies among the Route object across different IRR databases, which may be due to chronic neglect on the part of the IRR customers.
+For instance, the company register Route objects in multiple IRR databases, but it updates Route objects in only a subset of those IRR databases, while neglecting the others, resulting in outdated and stale Route objects.

-Further analysis of the consistency between IRR Route objects and RPKI reveals that as of February 2024, the IRR databases maintained by the five RIRs, as well as JPIRR, IDNIC, and other IRR databases maintained by Local Internet Registries (LIRs), exhibit a higher level of consistency with RPKI.
-On the other hand, IRR databases maintained by third parties such as RADB, TC, and NTTCOM show lower levels of consistency with RPKI, with ineffective RPKI validation.
-Other IRR databases show significant differences with RPKI, such as PANIX, BELL, REACH, WCGDB, primarily manifested as low route object overlap and high route validation ineffectiveness.
-Considering that RPKI contains the validation mechanism and each object has validity period, IRR databases that are inconsistent with RPKI may exhibit significant discrepancies.
+We found that in February 2024, the IRR databases maintained by the five RIRs, as well as JPIRR, IDNIC, and maintained by Local Internet Registries (LIRs), exhibit a higher consistency with RPKI.
+On the other hand, IRR databases maintained by third parties such as RADB, TC, and NTTCOM have lower consistency with RPKI, with ineffective RPKI validation.
+Other IRR databases show significant differences with RPKI, such as PANIX, BELL, REACH, WCGDB, primarily manifested as low Route object overlap and high ineffective rate of route validation.
+Because RPKI contains the validation mechanism and each object has validity period, IRR databases that are inconsistent with RPKI may contains more stale Route objects.

 # Requirements